Trial by ordeal: By combat

 Ordeal by combat took place between two parties in a dispute, either two individuals, or between an individual and a government or other organization.
 They, or, under certain conditions, a designated "champion" acting on their behalf, would fight, and the loser of the fight or the party represented by the losing champion was deemed guilty or liable.
 Champions could be used by one or both parties in an individual versus individual dispute, and could represent the individual in a trial by an organization; an organization or state government by its nature had to be represented by a single combatant selected as champion, although there are numerous cases of high-ranking nobility, state officials and even monarchs volunteering to serve as champion.
 Combat between groups of representatives was less common but still occurred.

-A notable case was that of Gero, Count of Alsleben, whose daughter married Siegfried II, Count of Stade.
+A notable case was that of Gero, Count of Alsleben, who was executed despite winning his trial.